Abhiek187/MiniBrainAge/README.md

 <img src="demo.gif" alt="Brain Smarts demo" width="250px">

 Inspired by Brain Age, this Android game tests players' math knowledge by hand drawing numbers and quickly solving math problems.
+With a Play Games account, players can upload their high scores to the leaderboards.

 A key feature of this app is that it uses on-device machine learning to interpret handwritten digits.
 This is done by feeding the MNIST dataset into a neural network created in TensorFlow Lite.

-With a Play Games account, players can upload their high score to the leaderboards.

 ## The Neural Network